SHELTON AREA QUARRIES

 Chlorite-

-(Mg,Fe)3(Si,Al)4(Mg,Fe)3O10(OH)8 - Massive chlorite is found interstital to individual pillows and as matrix grains within the meta-basalt.
+(Mg,Fe)3(Si,Al)4(Mg,Fe)3O10(OH)8 - Massive chlorite occurs interstitial to individual pillows and as matrix grains within the metabasalt.
+Chlorite is a product of low-grade metamorphism.

 Mesolite-